EventideSystems/tool_for_systemic_change/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-If you modify this program, or any covered work, by linking or combining it with the Tool for Systemic Change, containing parts covered by the terms of the Affero GPL 3 license, the licensors of this program grant you additional permission to convey the resulting work.
+If you modify this program, or any covered work, by linking or combining it with Obsekio, containing parts covered by the terms of the Affero GPL 3 license, the licensors of this program grant you additional permission to convey the resulting work.
 Corresponding Source for a non-source form of such a combination shall include the source code for the parts of the Tool for Systemic Change that are used as well as that of the covered work.

 Attribution Notice: